 There are measures you can take to help slow the degeneration of the hip joint.

--Keep the dog well exercised.
+- Keep the dog well exercised.
 Making sure the hip muscles and tendons remain strong will help to keep the hips in place.

--Ask your vet about supplements.
+- Ask your vet about supplements.
 Things like glucosamine, Omega 3 fatty acids and avocados may be of help for the osteoarthritis associated with hip dysplasia.

 Above anything else, to decrease the chances of having a dog with hip dysplasia, thoroughly investigate the practices of the breeder you plan to purchase your dog from.

-Be certain your dog comes from parents with certified good hips.
+Be sure your dog comes from parents with certified good hips.
 Ask lots of questions of the breeder before purchasing to find out the number of incidences of the disease in their breeding history.